-5. Overall Conclusion:
+4. Overall Conclusion:

-Fisheries indicators examined generally support a view that the current SBT stock levels for 4, 5, and 6&7 age groups are well above the historically lowest levels observed in the late 1980s or the mid-2000s.
-CPUE indices for age 5 and 6&7 classes show increasing trends in recent years while the indices for age 4 has fluctuated around recent past 5-year mean.
-The CPUE indices for age 8-11 group have increased since 2011.
+Fisheries indicators examined generally support a view that the current SBT stock levels for 4, 5, 6&7, and 8-11 age groups are well above the historically lowest levels observed in the late 1980s or the mid-2000s.
+CPUE indices for age 4, 5, and 8-11 classes have more or less fluctuated around the past 5-year mean of 2014-18 in recent years.
+CPUE for age 6&7 group shows some decreasing trend in past three years.
 The indices for age class 12+ have gradually declined since 2011.
 This decline may relate to very low cohorts of 1999 to 2001.
-The current levels for these older age groups are still low similar to ones observed in past.
-Other age-aggregated (4+ group) CPUE indices that have been used in the operating model and/or management procedure show increasing trends in recent years.
+The current levels for this older age group are still low.
+Other age-aggregated (age 4+ group) CPUE indices that have been used in the operating model and/or management procedure show increasing trends in recent years.
 The current levels of these indices are well above the historically lowest observed in the mid-2000s.